gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 You should see a **BUILD SUCCESS** at the end of the build output.

-During build and deploy, you'll notice WildFly Swarm adding in health checks for you:
+During build and deploy, you'll notice Thorntail (ex-WildFly Swarm) adding in health checks for you:

 ```
 [INFO] F8: wildfly-swarm-health-check: Adding readiness probe on port 8080, path='/health', scheme='HTTP', with initial delay 10 seconds